Hurricane Florence: Slow movement ‘horrific' as storm makes landfall in Wilmington, NC

-Florence is slowly making landfall in Wilmington, NC Friday, causing a life-threatening storm surge, according to the National Hurricane Center.
+Florence slowly made landfall in Wrightsville Beach, N.C.
+Friday, causing a life-threatening storm surge, according to the National Hurricane Center.

 Related Headlines